 • Participatory Processes in Heritage Management

-The authors presenting at this conference included academicians, researchers, professionals and students from different parts of the country and abroad – USA, UK, Portugal, Malaysia, Indonesia, Bangladesh and Sri Lanka.
-The graduating students also presented their theses under relevant themes.
+The authors presenting at this conference included academicians, researchers, professionals and students from different parts of India and around the world, including countries such as the USA, the UK, Portugal, Malaysia, Indonesia, Bangladesh and Sri Lanka.
+Graduating students also presented their theses at the conference.

-The conference started with the welcome address by Professor Neel Kamal Chapagain.
-Introducing the conference and its context to the delegates, he positioned the conference as third academic milestone for the Centre, following the launch of the Masters programme in Heritage Management as first, and the launch of the Journal of Heritage Management last year as the second.
-Mr. Debashish Nayak, Director of the Centre wished that the academic programmes also learn from Ahmedabad’s experience of going through the World Heritage nomination.
+The conference started with a welcome address by Professor Neel Kamal Chapagain introducing the conference and its context to delegates.
+Professor Chapagain noted that the conference was the Centre’s third major academic milestone, following the launch of the Masters programme in Heritage Management as the first, and the launch of the Journal of Heritage Management last year as the second.
+Mr. Debashish Nayak, Director of the Centre stated his wish that the academic programmes learn from Ahmedabad’s experience as a Unesco World Heritage City nominee.

-In his inaugural address, Professor Pankaj Chandra, Vice-Chancellor, Ahmedabad University emphasized that the Centre has been active in achieving these academic milestones and reminded the team to stay on the task.
-He also highlighted that getting the tag of World Heritage City is an opportunity to build linkages between various aspects of the city and its heritage; and that the graduates of University’s Master in Heritage Management programme can be part of that process.
+In his inaugural address, Professor Pankaj Chandra, Vice-Chancellor, Ahmedabad University emphasized that the Centre has been active in achieving academic milestones and reminded the team to stay on the task.
+He also highlighted the city’s recently-awarded World Heritage City status, and pointed out that it represents an opportunity to build links between the Centre, the city and its heritage, and for graduates of the university’s Masters in Heritage Management programme to become part of the process.

-The keynote speaker Professor Amareswar Galla (Chief Curator, Amaravathi Heritage Town, AP Executive Director, International Institute for Inclusive Museum, Global Change Institute, The University of Queensland, Brisbane, Australia) advocated for a deep and reflexive heritage education in India and shared the need of more such heritage management programmes looking at the scale of the issue in country.
-He also endorsed the evidence-based research approach and thus the need of decolonizing of some practices.
-He applauded the academic programme in Heritage Management and emphasized that there should be more of such interdisciplinary programmes in India.
-The inaugural function concluded with a vote of thanks by the Conference Coordiantor, Mr. Vijay Ramchandani, Senior Executive for academic supports and research projects at the Centre, who is also a graduate of the Masters in Heritage Management programme.
+Keynote speaker Professor Amareswar Galla (chief curator, Amaravathi Heritage Town, Andhra Pradesh; executive director, International Institute for the Inclusive Museum, University of Queensland, Brisbane, Australia) advocated for deep and reflexive heritage education in India and said that the scale of the challenge in the country warranted many more heritage management programmes.
+He endorsed the evidence-based research approach, and thus, the need to decolonise some practices.
+The inaugural function concluded with a vote of thanks by the conference co-ordinator, Mr. Vijay Ramchandani, senior executive for academic supports and research projects at the Centre, who is also a graduate of the Masters in Heritage Management programme.

-Poulomi Das, a museum consultant from Mumbai questioned the need of museology courses in India.
-While Rishav Jain and Jay Thakkar of CEPT University in their presentation stressed the need of redefining the educational perspective on Crafts and Heritage in Interior Architecture domain, Barsha Dutta, graduate of Masters in Heritage Management programme of Ahmedabad University specifically spoke about the major reforms required in the craft and skill education.
+Poulomi Das, a museum consultant from Mumbai, interrogated the need for museology courses in India.
+Rishav Jain and Jay Thakkar of CEPT University made a presentation about redefining the educational perspective on crafts and heritage in the domain of interior architecture.
+Barsha Dutta, a graduate of Ahmedabad University’s Masters in Heritage Management programme, spoke of major reforms required in craft and skill education.

-In the parallel theme of Challenges in the Museums Management, Batul Raaj Mehta, a museum professional giving the examples of various museums presented the identities and voices of Indian Museums; Leora Peres Pezarkar discussed the challenges of City Museum of Ahmedabad and the need for community participation to represent city’s heritage in museum.
+On the parallel theme of challenges in museum management, Batul Raaj Mehta, a museum professional brought up examples of various museums that represented the identities and voices of Indian museums.
+Leora Peres Pezarkar discussed the challenges of the City museum of Ahmedabad and the need for community participation to represent the city’s heritage in museums.

-Later in the day under the theme of Heritage economics and livelihoods, Anshika Jain, another graduate of the Masters in Heritage Management at Ahmedabad University, discussed in detail the value chain of sheep wool craft in Kachchh through the lens of different stakeholders involved; Aditya Kushwaha talked about resurgence of living heritage; Hemang Anglay and Akash Gaur shared their views on Gruh Udyog (cottage industry) as legacy of a community; Shahul Ameen, Senior Lecturer, Ahmedabad University, challenges and possible strategy of managing syncretic cultural heritage and local economy.
+Later in the day, on the subject of heritage economics and livelihoods, Anshika Jain, a graduate of the Masters in Heritage Management at Ahmedabad University, discussed in detail the value chain of sheep wool craft in Kutch and the different stakeholders involved in the craft.
+Aditya Kushwaha talked about the resurgence of living heritage.
+Hemang Anglay and Akash Gaur shared their views on Gruh Udyog (cottage industry) as a community legacy.
+Shahul Ameen, Senior Lecturer, Ahmedabad University, discussed the challenges of, and a possible strategy for managing syncretic cultural heritage and local economies.

-In the theme of Policies, Carsten Hermann of UK shared his research on developing assessment methods for historic places of Northen Europe to evaluate them in context of climate change risk and vulnerabilities; Sambhavi Joshi and Salka Khan discussed the Bhopal master plan regulations needed for revival of heritage; Harshada Pawar and Sejal Gotad discussed the challenges and opportunities in management of Mumbai Fort.
+On the subject of policy, Carsten Hermann shared his research on developing assessment methods for historic places in Northern Europe to evaluate them in context of climate change risk and vulnerabilities.
+Sambhavi Joshi and Salka Khan discussed the Bhopal master plan regulations required for heritage revival in that city.
+Harshada Pawar and Sejal Gotad discussed the challenges and opportunities in the management of Mumbai Fort.

-Monica Esteves Reis of Portugal shared her work on Preservation of the Transcultural Historical and Artistic Heritage of India; Rekha V Kumar shared the impacts of changing cultural landscape of wetlands of Kerala; Kalpana Chauhan shared in detail the Ecosystem of Heritage of Bundelkhand and an integrated approach towards its management.
-Balaji Venkatachary talked about the relationship between component and attribute of cultural landscapes with the case of Indian music and cultural landscapes; Prarthi Shah, graduate of Masters in Heritage Management at Ahmedabad University presented the strategy of mixed nomination to connect the natural and cultural criteria in World Heritage Management with the case of Khangchendzonga National Park.
+Monica Esteves Reis of Portugal shared her work on preservation of India’s transcultural historical and artistic heritage.
+Rekha V Kumar talked about the impact of the changing cultural landscape of the wetlands of Kerala.
+Kalpana Chauhan presented detailed research into the ecosystem of heritage in Bundelkhand, and an integrated approach to its management.
+Balaji Venkatachary talked about the relationship between components and attributes of cultural landscapes in the case of Indian music and cultural landscapes.
+Prarthi Shah, a graduate of the Masters in Heritage Management programme at Ahmedabad University, gave a talk on the strategy of mixed nomination in order to connect natural and cultural criteria in world heritage management with the case of Khangchendzonga National Park.

 Each day ended with a plenary session where the session chairs presented the summary of all the parallel presentations and opened the floor for further discussions.
-On day two, a special plenary was organized to discuss the UNESCO World Heritage City Nomination of Ahmedabad was discussed.
-The experts panel included Professor Amareswar Galla, Rohit Jigyasu, President ICOMOS India, Ashoke Chatterjee, Advisor, Centre for Heritage Management, Ahmedabad University, Debashish Nayak, Director, Centre for Heritage Management, Ahmedabad University and Mr. PKV Nair, Deputy General Manager, Heritage Cell, Ahmedabad Municipal Corporation.
-The discussion focused on the process of getting the coveted tag, challenges and opportunities for the urban local body, awareness among and participation of citizens of Ahmedabad in truly making it a World Heritage City
+On day two, a special plenary was organized to discuss the UNESCO World Heritage City Nomination of Ahmedabad.
+The panel of experts included Professor Amareswar Galla; Rohit Jigyasu, President ICOMOS India; Ashoke Chatterjee, Advisor, Centre for Heritage Management, Ahmedabad University; Debashish Nayak, Director, Centre for Heritage Management, Ahmedabad University; and Mr. PKV Nair, Deputy General Manager, Heritage Cell, Ahmedabad Municipal Corporation.
+The discussion focused on the process of acquiring this status; its attendant challenges and opportunities for urban local bodies; and citizen awareness and participation in Ahmedabad’s heritage activity.

-Day four had the themes of Built Heritage Management and Historic Urban Landscapes.
-Amanda Chanaki Rajapakse of Sri Lanka through her research explored the Living Heritage of Galle Fort with Residents’ Views on Heritage Values and Cultural Significance; Gayatri Nanda of Bhopal stressed the importance of understanding ‘people-place’ ties and its spatial mapping as an integral part of heritage management process; Akshaya V and Aishwarya V presented a possible strategy for the Sustenance of Vernacular Heritage - Agraharams of Tamil Nadu; Arpita Shedbalkar, with case of Hastha Shilpa Hertiage village of Manipal advocated for restoration as a way of conserving heritage architecture.
-Bijal Mehta, faculty at Ahmedabad University, taking the case of Ahmedabad, spoke about the importance of awareness among and participation of residents in process of heritage conservation; Purva Shah shared the need of revitalization of Aali Kadalmaharaj Ganj area for reclaiming the glory of Shehr-I-Khas, Srinagar; Neeraja Desai Nautara talked about the colonial built heritage at risk.
+Day four’s themes were built heritage management and historic urban landscapes.
+Amanda Chanaki Rajapakse discussed the living heritage of Galle fort, presenting her research on residents’ views on heritage values and cultural significance.
+Gayatri Nanda’s talk stressed the importance of understanding ‘people-place’ ties and its spatial mapping as an integral part of the heritage management process.
+Akshaya V and Aishwarya V presented a possible strategy for the sustenance of vernacular heritage through their work on the agraharams of Tamil Nadu.
+Arpita Shedbalkar used the case case of Hastha Shilpa heritage village in Manipal, Karnataka, to advocate for for restoration as a way of conserving heritage architecture.
+Bijal Mehta, faculty at Ahmedabad University, using her research on Ahmedabad spoke of the importance of residents’ awareness of and participation in process of heritage conservation.
+Purva Shah spoke of why it was necessary to revitalise Srinagar’s Aali Kadalmaharaj Ganj in order to reclaim the city’s “Shehr-I-Khas” status.
+Neeraja Desai Nautara talked about risks to colonial built heritage.

-Nishant Upadhyay and Anjaneya Sharma presented their research on understanding and recreating historical landscapes through oral history, architectural and archival research with the case of Rajnagar, Bundelkhand; Anam Sami spoke about patterns and effects of urbanization in mountainous historic urban landscape of Chamba; Chirashree Thakkar, Architect and graduate of Masters in Heritage Management shared her strategy of reconnecting the unique identity of the princely states of Gujarat in preparing a typical inclusive heritage management plan for small, medium and big size states.
+Nishant Upadhyay and Anjaneya Sharma presented their research on understanding and recreating historical landscapes through oral history, architectural and archival research with a study of Rajnagar, Bundelkhand.
+Anam Sami spoke of patterns and effects of urbanization in mountainous historic urban landscape of Chamba, Himachal Pradesh.
+Chirashree Thakkar, architect and graduate of Masters in Heritage Management discussed her strategy to reconnect the unique identity of the princely states of Gujarat with an inclusive heritage management plan for small, medium and big size states.

-One of the last themes was Participatory Processes in Heritage Management where Siddhant Shah from Mumbai presented a very important issue of inclusion of ‘differently-abled’ as stakeholders and ways of facilitating their experience of cultural heritage at spaces like museums; Lakshmy Venkatesh of Sahapedia shared her views on endangerment of archaeology and relevance of public engagement; and Suruchi Ranadive and Purva Shah talked about importance of community participation in heritage management at Chandori.
+One of the last themes was that of participatory processes in heritage management.
+Siddhant Shah from Mumbai presented on the importance of inclusive ways to treat people with disabilities as stakeholders in cultural heritage, and discussed how to facilitate cultural experiences at spaces such as museums.
+Lakshmy Venkatesh of Sahapedia shared her views on the endangerment of archaeology and relevance of public engagement Suruchi Ranadive and Purva Shah talked of the importance of community participation in heritage management at Chandori, Maharashtra.

-In his closing remarks, Professor Devanath Tirupati, Dean Amrut Mody School of Management, Ahmedabad University thanked the delegates for participating and appreciated such encouragement.
-He emphasized that the conference should be continued every year, and that the outreach needed to be further into many other disciplines and stakeholders.
-The conference concluded with an appreciation to the CHM staff and students by Professor Neel Kamal Chapagain, the conference chair; who emphasized that the conference could not have been possible without the ownership and active involvement of students of the Masters programme in Heritage Management.
+In his closing remarks, Professor Devanath Tirupati, Dean Amrut Mody School of Management, Ahmedabad University thanked the delegates for their participation and encouragement.
+He emphasized the importance of the conference continuing annually, and noted that further outreach into other disciplines, and with other stakeholders, remains necessary.
+The conference concluded with an appreciation of the staff and students of the CHM by Professor Neel Kamal Chapagain, the conference chair.

-A pre-conference proceedings was available at the time of the conference, which included all the abstracts of presentations.
-There will be a post-conference proceedings in form of an edited volume which will feature the outcomes of different thematic sessions as well as full papers submitted by the presenters.
+A pre-conference proceedings was available at the time of the conference, which included the abstracts of all presentations.
+There will be a post-conference proceedings in form of an edited volume, will feature the outcomes of different thematic sessions as well as full papers submitted by the presenters.
 The theme and dates for the next edition of the conference will be announced sometime in September/October 2017.